vikraman/packages-ng/doc/ebuilds.rst

    See `pym/_emerge/EbuildPhase.py`

-#. `ebuild.sh` gets spawned and echo's the relevant variables.
+#. `ebuild.sh` gets spawned and echoes the relevant variables.

    See `bin/ebuild.sh`, search for 'auxdbkeys='.